Despite being largely associated with metal music, seven-string guitars are very far removed from a contemporary development in guitar design.

 ESP have a baritone seven-string with The Deftones’ Stephen Carpenter’s name attached.
 This unusual beauty has a 27-inch scale, with an alder, Telecaster-shaped body, an ebony fingerboard, and Carpenter’s signature Fishman pickups.

-There’s a Rusty Cooley signature model from Dean, which is aesthetically reminiscent of the TAT with its quilted maple top.
+There’s a Rusty Cooley signature model from Dean (link to website), which is aesthetically reminiscent of the TAT with its quilted maple top.
 It has an alder body, Dean’s own DMT pickups, and a rosewood fingerboard.
 That one is good, but there are other color options that will do as well, such as the white one above.

 |Model||ESP LTD M-17||Schecter Omen Extreme-7||Ibanez Prestige RGD2127FX||Mayones Setius 7 GTM||Caparison TAT Special 7|